Ferguson-Royce: Pre-Columbian Photography (University of Texas at Austin)

-The Ferguson/Royce Archive represents a photographic portrayal of many of the major Pre-Columbian sites in Mexico, Guatemala, Belize, and Honduras.
+Notably, the Archive represents many of the major Pre-Columbian sites in Mexico, Guatemala, Belize, and Honduras.
 Magnificent aerial views, as well as ground photographs, provide glimpses of these ancient cities rarely seen by most visitors, often capturing vistas that preserve specific moments in the history of the discovery and excavation of these sites.